asitdas12/Dr_Diagnosis/README.md

 - [x] Naive bayes
 - [x] Logistic regression

-Additionally, an end-user interface has been created to allow for users to input their own patient data (with some modifications involving uncommenting code)
+Additionally, an end-user interface has been created to allow for users to input their own patient data

 <!-- ## Video Demo